 - determine the validity of a complaint or appeal in accordance with the rules of the election

-- advise organisations of Returning Officer’s decisions in respect of each case and giving reasons
+- advise organisations of the Returning Officer’s decisions in respect of each case and giving reasons

 Role of the Returning Officer

-The Returning Officer has overall responsibility for the conduct of an electoral project.
-He/she is appointed by the governing body of an organisation and provided with the relevant powers and resources required to perform the role.
+The Returning Officer has overall responsibility for the conduct of an election, ballot or other voting project.
+They are appointed by the governing body of an organisation and provided with the relevant powers and resources required to perform the role.

-The Returning Officer is required to be impartial and should not be seen to have shown support to any candidate in the election or matter that will be the subject of the poll.
+The Returning Officer must be impartial and should not be seen to show support to any candidate in the election or matter that will be the subject of the poll.

 The role of the Returning Officer may include the power to: